The records for the world’s tallest people are perhaps the most iconic of all Guinness World Records titles.

 It's tragic to think that an infected ankle was a death sentence 80 years ago.
 With modern medicine, such minor issues can be easily treated today.

-We can slow or halt excessive growth and deal with the complications of gigantism long before anyone gets close to Wadlow's superlative stature.
+Nowadays, we can slow or halt excessive growth and safely deal with the complications of gigantism long before anyone gets close to Wadlow's superlative stature.

-As the world becomes ever more connected, it’s unlikely that any child growing up with a pituitary issue more extreme than Robert Wadlow’s will remain untreated by doctors.
+And as the world becomes ever more connected, it’s unlikely that any child growing up with a pituitary issue more extreme than Robert Wadlow’s will remain unnoticed and untreated by doctors.

 Fortunately, no one in the future will have to suffer in the same way as the tallest man ever; a gentle giant who took it all in his long stride.